hanami/guides/content/v2.3/introduction/building-an-api.md

 end
 ```

-With its base action configured to handle `ROM::TupleCountMismatchError` exceptions, the `Books::Show` action can now be as follows and our spec continues to pass:
+With its base action configured to handle `ROM::TupleCountMismatchError` exceptions, the `Books::Show` action can now be simplified:

 ```ruby
 # app/actions/books/show.rb